 1. Agent skipped the install step

-How to spot it: git diff shows package.json changed but package-lock.json / pnpm-lock.yaml / yarn.lock did not. npm ci fails.
+How to spot it: git diff shows package.json changed but package-lock.json / pnpm-lock.yaml / yarn.lock did not. npm ci fails with Missing: <pkg> from lock file.

 2. Agent ran npm install --no-save

-The model thought it was being cautious — install for testing, do not modify files.
-The package is in node_modules for the agent’s tests but never in the lockfile.
+The model thought it was being cautious: install for testing, do not modify files.
+The package lands in node_modules for the agent’s tests but never in the lockfile.

-How to spot it: Transcript shows npm install <pkg> --no-save or npm install --no-save.
-Lockfile is unchanged.
+How to spot it: the transcript shows npm install <pkg> --no-save or npm install --no-save.
+The lockfile is unchanged.

 3. Agent ran the wrong package manager

 Your repo uses pnpm but Codex ran npm install, which generates package-lock.json while you ship pnpm-lock.yaml.
-Now you have both lockfiles and no clear source of truth.
+Now you have two lockfiles and no clear source of truth.

-How to spot it: New package-lock.json appears next to existing pnpm-lock.yaml.
-CI of either tool fails.
+How to spot it: a new package-lock.json appears next to the existing pnpm-lock.yaml.
+Whichever lockfile your CI enforces, the other tool’s install fails.

 4. Agent hand-edited the lockfile

-The model saw a “lockfile out of sync” error in a previous run, decided to fix it by editing package-lock.json directly.
-The shasums are now fake / wrong; npm ci fails on integrity check.
+The model saw a sync error in a previous run and decided to fix it by editing package-lock.json directly.
+The integrity shasums are now fabricated, so npm ci fails its integrity check.

-How to spot it: package-lock.json diff is large and looks plausible, but npm ci errors with “integrity checksum failed” or “EINTEGRITY.”
+How to spot it: the package-lock.json diff is large and looks plausible, but npm ci errors with npm error code EINTEGRITY or integrity checksum failed.

-5. setup.sh runs install but does not commit the changes
+5. setup.sh runs install but the changes are not committed

-How to spot it: Lockfile diff exists only locally in the agent sandbox, not in the PR.
-Agent transcript shows install succeeded.
+How to spot it: the lockfile diff exists in the agent sandbox but not in the PR.
+The agent transcript shows install succeeded.

 Shortest path to fix

-Step 1: AGENTS.md “always install after package.json change” rule
+Step 1: An AGENTS.md “always install after package.json change” rule

 ## Dependency rules